|Revision Date||August 9, 2021|

 Assessing risk throughout the contract lifecycle is key to effective risk management, which is a primary function of contract management.
 DFPS prioritizes contracts for planned monitoring on the Client Services Specialized Monitoring Plan (SMP) based on risk assessed through the Risk Assessment Instruments (RAIs).
 For the Administrative SMP (Admin.
 SMP), the RAI helps determine the frequency of monitoring.

-RAIs are developed by COS, in collaboration with DFPS Divisions, and the RAI tools are maintained in the Contract Handbook.
+RAIs are developed by COS in collaboration with DFPS divisions and RAI tools are maintained in the Contract Handbook.
 RAIs are used to identify and predict areas that have the potential for elevated risk to the agency and/or clients receiving services.

 Although a completed RAI is contract-specific, contract staff should share information when DFPS has multiple contracts which have the same provider to determine appropriate assessment of risk.
 SCOR can be utilized to search for multiple contracts that are active in the current fiscal year with the same providers based on their Texas Identification Number (TIN).

 DFPS staff, including contract staff, conduct a variety of activities in an effort to assess, mitigate and manage risk as described in the Risk Management policy.
-Although an RAI is not required for all contracts, Contract Managers should continue monitoring risks for all contracts.
+Although an RAI is not required for all contracts, contract managers should continue monitoring risks for all contracts and may elect to complete an RAI on their respective contract, regardless of expenditure amount or value.

-Based on detailed risk management protocols, established controls, and monitoring and oversight activities, the following do not require an annual RAI (DFP staff see RAI NA document):
+Based on detailed risk management protocols, established controls, and monitoring and oversight activities, the following contracts do not require an annual RAI.
+The rationale for each service type exclusion is provided in the pdf: RAI NA.

 - Contracts that will end within 60 calendar days after the beginning of the new fiscal year